Last Updated: March 27, 2025

 The first and most important thing to know is that you have federally guaranteed rights and many states have similar rights.
 Here is what a debt collector cannot do under the Fair Debt Collection Practices Act (FDCPA):

-If you're unable to pay, be upfront with debt collectors.
+If you can't pay debt collector demands, be upfront with them.
 They might be willing to negotiate a deal or potentially drop the debt.
 However, be cautious about your public presence.
 If you claim inability to pay but debt collectors later find social media posts suggesting otherwise, they'll likely resume their collection efforts.
 Honesty and consistency in your communications can help manage this situation more effectively.

 This list includes things you should not do or say to a debt collector.